Ironhack-Miami-PTWD-October-2018/projects-guidelines/project-1.md

 ### Presentation day ###
 Finally, it's time for your real presentation.
 You will present your projects to the staff and other students. <br> Remember to dress at least one degree nicer than normal.
+[See Demo Tips](#demo-tips)

 <!-- ### Monday - December 10th ###
 - **Stand ups** -->